sinclairzx81/typebox/design/website/docs/value/overview.md

 ### Example

-The following uses the Value module to Check and Parse a value.
+The following uses the Value module to Parse a value.

 ```typescript
 const T = Type.Object({